 7 Best PHP Books A Web Developer Must Read

-Though Internet has reduced paper waste, buying books, especially academic books would never stop unless the world ends.
+Though the Internet has reduced paper waste, buying books, especially academic books would never stop unless the world ends.
 PHP, the acronym for Hypertext Preprocessor is a widely used programming language that enables web designers to develop interactive and dynamic web contents using the database.
 It is indeed the cheapest and effective alternative for other technologies like ASP.
-Also PHP is free of cost and does not require high programming skills to start.
+Also, PHP is free of cost and does not require high programming skills to start.

 Beginners with the basic knowledge of programming language concepts can easily learn PHP.
 In addition, open-source factors allow developers to experiment with codes, implement new concepts and develop new software tools and applications for all practical purposes.

-For all PHP programmers, the below listed books will definitely come handy:
+For all PHP programmers, the below-listed books will definitely come handy:

 Be it for the beginners who are still exploring the PHP world or for experts who are experimenting with complex code, this book is meant for all PHP enthusiasts.
 This book is highly recommended by PHP professionals as a reference material for all challenging PHP projects.

 It is more than a dictionary or a reference material, giving all readers a solution oriented approach towards PHP.
-For example, the explanation of concepts like classes, objects, database, hierarchies are explained in a manner which can be easily comprehended by all programmers.
+For example, the explanation of concepts like classes, objects, database, hierarchies is explained in a manner which can be easily comprehended by all programmers.

-Learning difficult concepts such as debugging, using tools of public domain or connecting with database is a cakewalk with this book.
+Learning difficult concepts such as debugging, using tools of public domain or connecting with the database is a cakewalk with this book.
 Keeping aside the simplicity, this book has details of all that a programmer might need for which it would require him / her to spend hours on the internet or a library.

 Simple and effective methods such as screenshots, codes, real time scenarios and examples are used to introduce advanced concepts.
-This book also throws light on the basic concepts like arrays, variables, regular expressions which helps in forming a strong base for understand PHP better.
+This book also throws light on the basic concepts like arrays, variables, regular expressions which help in forming a strong base for understanding PHP better.

 Assuming that the readers are aware of basics of PHP, the author has predominantly covered advanced PHP5 concepts in this book.
 Efforts are made in answering some of the complicated “why, how, what “questions that any programmer is likely to encounter.

 The book explains the basic web server concepts, client side and server side programming, database programming and all about the interactions between the database and PHP.
 The Murach style of explaining codes with screenshots is indeed very useful and much appreciated.

 Besides, all PHP and OPPS concepts are clearly explained.
 What’s more, the practical exercises in this book definitely hone the programming skills of learners.
 This book Is essentially the starting point for novice PHP programmers and other professionals in the open source community.

-The above mentioned books are indeed the best amongst the lot and have been read, reviewed and recommended by several PHP professionals in the industry.
+SummaryThe above-mentioned books are indeed the best amongst the lot and have been read, reviewed and recommended by several PHP professionals in the industry.
 While there are many other PHP books available, these 7 are all a beginner would need to become proficient in PHP.